moso2p/ecogem/README.md

 ## Preface

-When my gem A depends on my private gem B whose source is served from GitHub, I can write Gemfile with _:git_ option.
+When my gem A depends on my private gem B whose source is served from GitHub, I can specify B's location in A's Gemfile with _:git_ option outside A's gemspec.

 A's Gemfile: